-Anna Stetsenko came to CUNY in 1999 (serving as head of Developmental Psychology from 2000 to 2008) with years of experience in leading research centers and universities across Europe including postdoctoral fellowship in Max Planck Institute (Germany) and assistant professorship in Bern University (Switzerland).
-Her research is situated at the intersection of human development, education and social theory including topics of subjectivity and agency viewed through the lens of social transformation.
-Her recent works extend cultural-historical activity theory to bring to the fore imagination, agentive positioning and activist stance as central conditions for development and learning.
-This work draws on cutting-edge advances in situated, dynamic, distributed, collaborative and embodied perspectives on human mind and agency coupled with critical pedagogy and feminist perspectives.
+Anna Stetsenko came to CUNY in 1999 (serving as head of Developmental Psychology from 2000 to 2008 and at present) with years of experience in leading research centers and universities across Europe including postdoctoral fellowship in Max Planck Institute (Germany) and assistant professorship in Bern University (Switzerland).
+Her research is situated at the intersection of human development, education and social theory including topics of identity and agency viewed through the lens of social transformation.
+Her recent works extend cultural-historical activity theory to bring to the fore imagination, agency and activist stance as central to development and learning.
+This work draws on situated, dynamic, distributed, collaborative and embodied perspectives on human mind coupled with critical pedagogy and feminist perspectives.
 This approach has been applied to understand and improve teaching and learning practices and social services for students with disabilities, welfare programs, play and early education contexts and in community college.
 Prof. Stetsenko is currently collaborating on a project in a community college, together with Dr. Eduardo Vianna, that engages students as social and agentive actors by providing collaborative spaces and critical-theoretical tools to facilitate and expand their agency through activist engagement in transforming alienating and oppressive practices in college and beyond.

-Research Interests and potential areas of Research Supervision include (but are not limited to): applying innovative theories of human development to understanding processes of growth and learning; educational practices and curricula; disability and child welfare policies; creativity, play, agency, identity development, and gender.
+Potential areas of Research Supervision include (but are not limited to): The development of self, identity, agency and gender; culture and development; development in contexts of social institutions such as schools, daycare and welfare systems; sociocultural and cultural-historical theories; learning and development; the role of play in development; applying innovative theories of development to understanding processes of growth and learning; disability and child welfare policies; creativity, play, and agency.

 Stetsenko, A. (2015).
 Theory for and as social practice of realizing the future: Implications from a transformative activist stance.
 In The Wiley Handbook of Theoretical and Philosophical Psychology edited by Jack Martin, Jeff Sugarman, and Kathleen Slaney.
 NY: Wiley.